puhach/people-counter-openvino/README.md

 ### Start the GUI

-Open a new terminal and run the below commands.
+Open a new terminal and run the below commands from the setup directory.
 ```
 cd webservice/ui
 npm run dev